owenbcoding/my-resources/README.md

 I made this list so I can share with fellow developers I hope you enjoy :).
 I Try to look for as many free stuff as possible to help people who are strugeling.
 But there are lots of stuff you can pay for also for thats not that expensive.
-I will also be updating this repo regularly so stay tuned!.
+I will also be updating this repo Daily.

 # Table of Context
 <li><a href="#Web-Dev-stuff">Web-dev-stuff</li>